micahvandegrift/micahvandegrift.github.io/README.md

-# Welcome to micahvandegrift.github.io
+## Welcome to me at github.
 Wanted a place to centralize and track my professional growth over time.
   **This'll do.**